 When the first-gen GLC rolled out in 2016, it was like Mercedes threw down the gauntlet in the luxury compact SUV arena.
 Elegant looks, tech that made gadget lovers drool, and performance that could put a grin on any driver’s face – it had it all.

-But here’s the scoop: the 2021 and 2022 models are the golden children of the GLC family.
+But here’s the scoop: the 2021 and 2022 models are the prized children of the GLC family.
 On the flip side, if you’re shopping used, you might want to think twice about the 2016-2018 models.

 The Best Years: 2021, 2022

-Why are the 2021 and 2022 GLCs the cream of the crop?
+Why are the 2021 and 2022 GLCs the apex of the crop?
 Let’s break it down:

 The Neutral Years: 2020